buckbaskin/animatlab/tuning/writeup.md

 lambda = 0.75 * theta_err / (1 + vel^2)

-TODO(buckbaskin): In test cases 6 and 8, the current implementation doesn't flip the sign of the C_err.
+In test cases 6 and 8, the current implementation doesn't flip the sign of the C_err.
 Is the sign flip the correct behavior?
 The magnitude of 3.8 mV -> 2 mV is adequately explained by a smaller gain (see below) Proposed Solution: ???